Efficient approximations for utility-based pricing: Long stock position

 Thus, we propose to approximate $({\Pi}^{*,\lambda}(t,S_t))_{0\leq t\leq T}$ with the deterministic strategy $({\Pi}^{D,\lambda}(t,S_t))_{0\leq t\leq T}$ defined for all $t\in [0,T]$ and $s>0$ by

 This strategy avoids taking the partial derivative and the related numerical issues.
-We do not provide any theoretical results regarding the quality of this approximation, but we show numerically in Figure \ref{strategie} that both strategies are close.
+We do not provide any theoretical results regarding the quality of this approximation, but we show numerically in Figure \ref{strategie} that both strategies are indeed close.
+Note that in the market situation 1 of Table \ref{parameters1}, when $x_0=80$ and $\gamma=0.5$, the value function $V$ is very small as $V\leq V_G=-2.42.10^{-45}.$ So, providing numerical approximations for $V$ is not meaningful.
+We thus turn to the market situation 2 of Table \ref{parameters1} with $\gamma=0.1$ and $x_0=0.$